Cookie Consent: Does the DPDP Act Apply to Cookies?

 The Digital Personal Data Protection Act is India's first comprehensive data protection law.
 As per the Act, in most cases personal data can be processed only based on the customer's Consent.
 This Consent must be clear, explicit and specific, with local language options.
 Personal data cannot be processed if Consent is absent or withdrawn.

-To understand the DPDP Act in detail, refer to our article what is the DPDP Act
+To understand the DPDP Act in detail, refer to our article what is the DPDP Act.

 Does the DPDP Act apply to Cookies?